HumbleLearner01/Atm-Simulator/README.md

 ### Conclusion
 The ATM Simulator Web App is a convenient way for users to perform transactional actions and manage their bank accounts.
 With its robust security features, it provides a seamless experience for users.

-🌟Some of its implementations are still on way, so look forward to it!
+🌟Some of its implementations are still on the way, so look forward to it!